J4CKMEISTER/THM-Writeups/chocolate factory/readme.md

 guess what ? who need credentials when you can access the page without one ?

-"validate.php" , Look like incorrect credentials goes here
+"validate.php" , Look input validation goes here

 <p align="center">